cockroachdb/docs/src/current/v22.1/use-cloud-storage-for-bulk-operations.md

 ### Object locking

-{% include_cached new-in.html version="v22.1" %} To complete a backup successfully, `BACKUP` requires [read and write permissions](backup.html#required-privileges) to cloud storage buckets.
+{% include new-in.md version="v22.1" %} To complete a backup successfully, `BACKUP` requires [read and write permissions](backup.html#required-privileges) to cloud storage buckets.
 Delete and overwrite permissions are **not** required.
 As a result, you can write backups to cloud storage buckets with object locking enabled.
 This allows you to store backup data using a _write-once-read-many (WORM)_ model, which refers to storage that prevents any kind of deletion or modification to the objects once written.

 {{site.data.alerts.callout_info}}
 We recommend enabling object locking in cloud storage buckets to protect the validity of a backup for restores.